brianbuccola/brianbuccola.github.io/work.md

 ## Manuscripts

-- Brian Buccola and Andreas Haida.
-2018.
-[Obligatory irrelevance and the computation of ignorance inferences][oblig-irrel-lb].
-Under review (after minor revisions).
 - Brian Buccola, Manuel Križ, and Emmanuel Chemla.
 2018.
 [Conceptual alternatives: Competition in language and beyond][concepts-lb].
 Under review.
 - Emmanuel Chemla, Isabelle Dautriche, Brian Buccola, and Joel Fagot.
 2018.
 [Constraints on the lexicons of human languages have cognitive roots present in baboons (*Papio papio*)][baboons-lb].
 Under review.
 - Brian Buccola and Emmanuel Chemla.
 2018.
 [Two notes on the disjunct alternatives of disjunction][or-snippet].
 In revision.